gnanibioinfo/EzMAP-v2.0/README.md

     └── pipeline.log            # Full pipeline log
 ```

 The `bundle/` directory contains all files needed for downstream analysis.
-When you click "Open in EzMAP2 Downstream" or select this folder in Downstream Only mode, EzMAP2 auto-detects these files.
+When you click "Open in EzMAP2 Downstream" or select this folder in Downstream Only mode, EzMAP v2.0 auto-detects these files.

 ---